danisluis6/DesignLayoutAndroid/README.md

 ## Interface and these solutions to apply it.
 ### Solution 1:
-A => I wana shoot Interface to B(Adapter, Activity or Fragment) => Get data from B(But, Data come from process in B not constructor).
+Problem => I wanna shoot Interface to B(Adapter, Activity or Fragment) => Get data and execute event from B(But, Data come from process in B not constructor).
 How can I do that?
 - [NEXT 1] Declare Interface.
 - [NEXT 2] Specify event you will call in where?
 - [THIS CASE] We will call in B.